-The purpose of this WAS/Plan is to support the recovery of Atlantic salmon by restoring the Meduxnekeag River, riparian habitat, and watershed.
-The need for the recovery of Atlantic salmon is to support HBMl's cultural practices and to ensure that the species is available for future generations of U.S. citizens to enjoy.
+The purpose of this WAS/Plan is to support the recovery of Atlantic salmon by identifying potential restoration measures for the Meduxnekeag River, riparian habitat, and watershed.
+The need for the recovery of Atlantic salmon is to support HBMI's cultural practices and to ensure that the species is available for future generations of U.S. citizens to enjoy.

-This document develops, assesses, and prioritizes options to restore fish habitats and habitat connectivity to maximize the extent to which the Meduxnekeag River Watershed can support diadromous and native fish populations.
-It assembles new and existing watershed information, presents restoration plan options, and provides a "roadmap" for restoration of the Meduxnekeag River Watershed.
+This document develops, assesses, and prioritizes options to restore fish habitats and habitat connectivity to maximize the extent to which the Meduxnekeag River Subbasin can support diadromous and native fish populations.
+It assembles new and existing watershed information, presents restoration plan options, and provides a "roadmap" for restoration of the Meduxnekeag River Subbasin.
 This plan is designed to be dynamic and adaptive.
 As new information is gained, the plan should be updated as needed.
-The restoration of Atlantic salmon populations to the Meduxnekeag River Watershed is a primary goal of the Tribe.
-Therefore, this document focuses on the restoration of Atlantic salmon populations and habitats, within the context of diadromous populations and habitats, with the understanding that improvements made to the fish habitat of the Meduxnekeag River Watershed will benefit all native diadromous species.
+The restoration of Atlantic salmon populations to the Meduxnekeag River Subbasin is a primary goal of the Tribe.
+Therefore, this document focuses on the restoration of Atlantic salmon populations and habitats, within the context of diadromous populations and habitats, with the understanding that improvements made to the fish habitat of the Meduxnekeag River Subbasin will benefit all native diadromous species.